domingosmiguel/projeto7_instagramreact/README.md

 ![GIFs coming soon]()

-To show the result, the application was posted on [Coming soon]()!
+To show the result, the application was posted on [Vercel](https://instagram-react-snowy.vercel.app/)!
 You can browse it both on pc and mobile.

 ## **How To Run**:

 -   Clone repository
--   Open index.html in your browser
+-   Import repository from GitHub to Vercel
+-   Deploy

 ## **Comments**: